coq/coq/doc/sphinx/language/coq-library.rst

 common operations (``+``, ``*``) and a decimal notation for numbers, allowing for instance to write ``3`` for :g:`S (S (S O)))`.
-This also works on the left hand side of a ``match`` expression (see for example section :ref:`TODO-refine-example`).
+This also works on the left hand side of a ``match`` expression (see for example section :tacn:`refine`).
 This scope is opened by default.

 .. example::